vydhyanath/Scradat/README.md

 # Scradat
-A tool for single cell analysis
+Scradat is a single cell analysis toolkit powered by statsmodels, scikit-learn and AnnData